MTstateIntroStats/IntroStatActivitiesHybrid/_book/15-Exam3-review.md

 \newpage

-1. Use the appropriate Final Exam Review R script file and analyze the following research question, "Does drinking a caffeinated drink increase blood glucose levels, on average?"
+1. Use the appropriate Final Exam Review R script file to analyze the following research question, "Does drinking a caffeinated drink increase blood glucose levels, on average?"
 Use before $-$ after as the order of subtraction.

 a.
 Parameter of Interest:
 \vspace{0.3in}